moniquecardoso25/Azure-Projects/Create a VM and Sync Users/README.md

 ![image](https://github.com/moniquecardoso25/Azure-Projects/assets/140358716/65bc9ed2-0b61-4a30-a897-8227d102dd90)

-## Step 2: Create some users for demonstration
+## Step 2: Create some users for demonstration (not possible with student account)

 ## Step 3: Create another VM and install feature service (file server)

 ## Step 4: Install Entra ID connect in the first VM which has Azure Activity Directory to sync local users to Entra ID